From Local to Live

 - Create a Dockerfile

-in the root of your project (where Program.cs and your main .csproj file are):
+Place your Dockerfile in the root of your project (where Program.cs and your main .csproj file are):

 FROM mcr.microsoft.com/dotnet/aspnet:6.0 AS base USER app WORKDIR /app EXPOSE 8080 EXPOSE 8081 FROM mcr.microsoft.com/dotnet/sdk:6.0 AS build ARG BUILD_CONFIGURATION=Production WORKDIR /src COPY ["SeminarHub.csproj", "."]
 RUN dotnet restore "SeminarHub.csproj" COPY . .
 WORKDIR "/src" RUN dotnet build "SeminarHub.csproj" -c $BUILD_CONFIGURATION -o /app/build WORKDIR /src RUN dotnet build "SeminarHub.csproj" -c $BUILD_CONFIGURATION -o /app/build FROM build AS publish ARG BUILD_CONFIGURATION=Production RUN dotnet publish "SeminarHub.csproj" -c $BUILD_CONFIGURATION -o /app/publish /p:UseAppHost=false FROM base AS final WORKDIR /app COPY --from=publish /app/publish .
 ENV ASPNETCORE_ENVIRONMENT=Production ENTRYPOINT ["dotnet", "SeminarHub.dll"]